suabochica/nodejs-course/README.md

 ## Section 4: File System and Command Line Args (Notes App)
 1. Intro: File System and Command Line
 2. Getting input from users
-3. Argument parsing with `yars` part one
+3. Argument parsing with `yargs` part one
-4. Argument parsing with `yars` part two
+4. Argument parsing with `yargs` part two
 5. Storing data with JSON
 6. Adding a note
 7. Remove a note